Urgent and after hours care

 Child and adolescent Virtual urgent Care Service - For GPs

 GPs now have direct access to speak with Emergency doctors through the Child and Adolescent Virtual Urgent Care Service.
-The service is available 7 days a week from 1.00pm to 8.30pm through the Emergency Department video call link.
+The service is available to GPs 7 days a week from 9.00am to 9.00pm by phoning directly through to the Emergency Consultant on 0481 467 655.

 Parents and carers can also access the service directly, by visiting www.wch.sa.gov.au/virtualurgentcare, no matter where they are.